Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Mystery Letters.md

 *If there’s anything you want to add to that list, go ahead and ask.
 I’ll let you know if it’s okay (anything you could do in a week should be fine).*

-*Roll [[+Sharp]] to see how much you got done.*
+*Roll +[[Sharp]] to see how much you got done.*

 - *On a 10+ you can pick two of them to be done, on a 7-9 only one.*
 - *On a miss you can pick one if you want, but you got into trouble doing it.
 Getting you out of that trouble is where we’ll kick off today.*

 *Love and kisses, your Keeper*

-Here you can see: a reminder and a chance to learn a little about the bigger picture, a custom move that can tell the hunter some useful facts and add information for the story, and another move to help the hunter work towards one of their goals.
+Here you can see: a reminder and a chance to learn a little about the bigger picture, a custom move that can tell the hunter some [[useful]] facts and add information for the story, and another move to help the hunter work towards one of their goals.

 [[Running Subsequent Mysteries]]